awesto/django-shop/docs/reference/search.rst

 Display Search Results
 ----------------------

-As with all other pages in **djangoSHOP**, the page displaying our search results is a normal CMS page too.
+As with all other pages in **django-SHOP**, the page displaying our search results is a normal CMS page too.
 It is suggested to create this page on the root level of the page tree.

 As the page title use "*Search*" or whatever is appropriate as expression.
 Then we change into